 |Victims w/ reported race||3,765|

-A typical arrest report from Tennessee is packed with information.
-It should contain details about the arrest such as where it occurred, the date of arrest, what agency arrested them, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
+A typical Tennessee arrest report is packed with information.
+It should contain details about the arrest such as where it occurred, the date of arrest, mugshots, what agency arrested them, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
 Additionally, it will include a whole profile for the person arrested with name, age, address, gender, height, weight, as well as other warrant and booking details including fingerprints as well as other police and criminal records associated with this person.
 At the same time, other court records related to any arrests, fines, convictions, and sentencing will also be on there.

 The crime rate has decreased over the past decade in Tennessee, going from 37,109 crimes in 2006 to 35,004 by 7% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A police officer in Tennessee may arrest someone with a warrant.
+A police officer in the current state may arrest someone with a warrant.
 They may also arrest someone without a warrant when committing a public offense or “breach of the peace threatened in the officer's presence.”
 If someone commits a felony, not in the presence of the officer, they can arrest them.
 When an officer believes someone committed a felony they can arrest them.
 If someone is attempting to commit suicide, the officer may arrest them then.
 A police officer can also arrest someone at the scene of the traffic accident where he or she believes the person committed an offense.

 In some cases, an arrest and criminal record will stay with someone for life.
 In others, they have the option of applying for expunction of their charges and convictions.
 When the arrest did not result in any charges or they were dismissed, or the person was found not guilty, those instances can be removed pretty quickly.
 New laws now allow Class A misdemeanor or Class E felony charges to be expunged as well.
 Offenders must wait five years following the completion of sentencing before applying though.

 Yes.
-Tennessee does offer residents the possibility of expunction of their arrests and criminal records.
+TN does offer residents the possibility of expunction of their arrests and criminal records.
 There are particular rules regarding what types of charges can be expunged and when.
 Offenders must wait at least five years before petitioning the court to have their charges removed.
 Only certain crimes can be expunged.
 No violent or sex offenses can be removed.
 They will stay on a criminal record forever.

 Tennessee has a reporting tool where you can see up-to-date arrest data.
 So far for 2019, Tennessee has recorded 2,613 arrests for Group B offenses, and 1,525 for Group A offenses.